Which Social Media Marketing Platform is Right for My Business?

 If you’re struggling for content for your Instagram profile, just think about making your business look awesome.
 Show the fun stuff you’re doing, how exciting and innovative your office is.
 Also pay close attention to current events and holidays, as Instagram (like Twitter) is closely involved into what’s trending.

 Top Tip: User-generated content gets better engagement than content generated by businesses (and takes some of the strain off social-media managers as well…) Why not try out an Instagram photo contest to generate leads and create a catalog of great images you can use down the line?

-Pinterest has, in the past year, vaulted its way to the #3 spot as most popular social media platform
+- Pinterest has, in the past year, vaulted its way to the #3 spot as most popular social media marketing platform

 Pinterest’s demographics are interesting not just because it’s so astoundingly female-dominated, Pinterest also has the second-highest percentage of internet users in the 50,000+/year income bracket, and 34% of Pinterest users have a household income of 100,00+.

 In fact, Pinterest has far and away the best ROI for those businesses that fit its demographic base.
 70% of Pinterest users use the platform to get inspiration on what to buy (compared to, for instance, 17% on Facebook).
 So, if your business fits - your business should most definitely sit.